Comment on Glenn Shafer's "Testing by betting"

 \section{Main comment}

 Glenn Shafer's paper is a powerful appeal for a wider use of betting ideas and intuitions in statistics.
-He admits that p-values will never be completely replaced by betting scores, and I discuss it further in Appendix~\ref{app:A} (one of the two online appendices that I have prepared to meet the word limit).
+He admits that p-values will never be completely replaced by betting scores, and I discuss it further in Appendix~A (one of the online appendices, also including Appendix~G and \cite{Vovk:B}, that I have prepared to meet the word limit).
 Both p-values and betting scores generalize Cournot's principle \cite{Shafer:2007-local}, but they do it in their different ways, and both ways are interesting and valuable.

 Other authors have referred to betting scores as Bayes factors \cite{Shafer/etal:2011} and e-values \cite{Vovk/Wang:arXiv1912a-local,Grunwald/etal:arXiv1906}.
-For simple null hypotheses, betting scores and Bayes factors indeed essentially coincide \cite[Section 1, interpretation 3]{Grunwald/etal:arXiv1906}, but for composite null hypotheses they are different notions, and using ``Bayes factor'' to mean ``betting score'' is utterly confusing to Bayesians \cite{Robert:2011-local}.
-However, the Bayesian connection still allows us to apply Jeffreys's \cite[Appendix B]{Jeffreys:1961} rule of thumb to betting scores; namely, a p-value of 5\% is roughly equivalent to a betting score of $10^{1/2}$, and a p-value of 1\% to a betting score of 10.
+For simple null hypotheses, betting scores and Bayes factors indeed essentially coincide \cite[Section~1, interpretation 3]{Grunwald/etal:arXiv1906}, but for composite null hypotheses they are different notions, and using ``Bayes factor'' to mean ``betting score'' is utterly confusing to Bayesians \cite{Robert:2011-local}.
+However, the Bayesian connection still allows us to apply Jeffreys's (\cite{Jeffreys:1961}, Appendix B) rule of thumb to betting scores; namely, a p-value of 5\% is roughly equivalent to a betting score of $10^{1/2}$, and a p-value of 1\% to a betting score of 10.
 This agrees beautifully with Shafer's rule (6), which gives, to two decimal places: \begin{itemize} \item for $p=5\%$, $3.47$ instead of Jeffreys's $3.16$ (slight overshoot); \item for $p=1\%$, $9$ instead of Jeffreys's $10$ (slight undershoot). \end{itemize}

 The term ``e-values'' emphasizes the fundamental role of expectation in the definition of betting scores (somewhat similar to the role of probability in the definition of p-values).
-It appears that the natural habitat for ``betting scores'' is game-theoretic while for ``e-values'' it is measure-theoretic \cite{Shafer:personal}; therefore, I will say ``e-values'' in the online appendices (Appendix~\ref{app:A} and \cite{Vovk:B}), which are based on measure-theoretic probability.
+It appears that the natural habitat for ``betting scores'' is game-theoretic while for ``e-values'' it is measure-theoretic \cite{Shafer:personal}; therefore, I will say ``e-values'' in Appendices~G and~A and in \cite{Vovk:B} (another appendix), which are based on measure-theoretic probability.